dataset-ninja/total-text/ABSTRACT.md

 ## Orientation diversity

 Approximate by half of the text instances are curved, and the other half is split almost equally between horizontal and multi-oriented.
 Curve text has its own variation too.
 Based on authors' observation, they classified them as horizontal curved, vertical curved, circular, and wavy (refer to 6a for image example).
-A lthough all the images were collected with curved text in mind, other orientations still occupy half of the total instances.
+Although all the images were collected with curved text in mind, other orientations still occupy half of the total instances.
 A closer look into the dataset shows that curved text usually appears with either horizontal or multi-oriented texts.
 The mixture of orientations in an image, challenges text detection algorithms to achieve robustness and generalization in terms of text orientations.

 ## Scene diversity